dstackai/dstack/README.md

 </div>

-`dstack` is an open-source tool that simplifies the process of establishing reproducible ML training pipelines independent of a particular vendor.
+`dstack` is an open-source tool that streamlines the process of creating reproducible ML training pipelines that are independent of any specific vendor.
+It also promotes collaboration on data and models.

-### Features
+### Highlighted features

-* Define workflows via YAML
-* Run workflows either locally or in a configured cloud
+* Define ML pipelines via YAML and run either locally or on any cloud
-* Have instances created and destroyed automatically in your cloud
+* Have cloud instances created and destroyed automatically
-* Save costs by using spot instances efficiently
+* Use spot instances efficiently to save costs
-* Save output artifacts and reuse them across workflows
+* Save artifacts and reuse them conveniently across workflows
-* Attach interactive dev environments to running workflows
+* Use interactive dev environments, such as notebooks or IDEs
-* Use frameworks and experiment trackers of your choice
+* Use any frameworks or experiment trackers.
+No code changes are required.

-[//]: # (Manage usage quotas and monitor usage per team)
-[//]: # (Manage members of each team and their permissions)
+* No Kubernetes or Docker is needed

 ## Installation